isahaq777/My_Projects/README.md

 - **Tasks**: Developed models to identify at-risk customers and recommended strategies to reduce churn.

- **Skills and Tools Used**
-- **Languages**: Python (pandas, numpy, matplotlib, seaborn, scikit-learn).
-- **Machine Learning**: Logistic regression, classification models, regression analysis, clustering.
 - **Domain Knowledge**: Finance, healthcare, real estate, education, telecom.

  **Connect With Me**
-If you're interested in collaborating or discussing these projects, feel free to reach out!
+If you're interested in collaborating or discussing these projects, feel free to reach out!😇.